Thomas Elder: Investor, politician, race horses, vigneron

 Elder was very fortunate in his mining ventures.
 Early in the sixties he had large interests in the Moonta and Wallaroo copper-mines which brought him in a huge fortune.
 He entered political life as a member of the South Australian Legislative Council in 1863 but retired in 1869.
 He was again elected in 1871, but resigned in 1878 and took no further part in politics.

+He attended the Paris Exhibition of 1878 as honorary commissioner for South Australia, and during this time he received his knighthood (KCMG).

-Elder was much interested in horses and made the breeding of blood stock a hobby.
+Elder was much interested in horses and made the breeding of blood stock a hobby at his stud in Morphettville.
 He was a leading racing man between 1875 and 1884 and had the highest reputation.
 It was well known that any horse bearing his colours was in the race to win.
 He sold his race-horses in 1884 but continued his stud.

+He was an enthusiastic yachtsman and for many years commodore of the Glenelg Sailing Club.

 Elder also had interests in the wine industry and was quite successful in exhibitions in Adelaide and London.
 He was also a founder of the Tintara Vineyard company in 1862.

 Philanthropy

 Elder encouraged exploration, contributed largely to Warburton's 1873 expedition and Giles's in 1875, supplying camels in each case, which proved to be of the greatest value.
-He also contributed liberally to the cost of other explorations, and in no case sought or obtained any return for himself.
-On one occasion he offered £5,000 on condition that a like sum was subscribed by the public to finance an expedition to the Southern Ocean, but the condition was not fulfilled.
+He also contributed liberally to the cost of other explorations such as those by John Ross and the 1891 Elder Scientific Exploring Expedition led by David Lindsay, and in no case sought or obtained any return for himself.
+On one occasion he offered £5,000 on condition that a like sum was subscribed by the public to finance an expedition to the Antarctic, but the condition was not fulfilled.

 He supported every kind of manly sport and his benefactions both private and public were widespread and almost without limit.

 The Art Gallery of South Australia received a bequest of £25,000, and many of the finest pictures of the gallery were purchased from this fund.
 He contributed substantially to the Library's acquisition program.
 He himself published a small booklet in 1893: Notes from a Pocket Journal of a Trip up the River Murray in 1856, recounting a voyage in the steamer Gundagai.

+The University of Adelaide

-In 1874 he gave £20,000 towards an endowment fund for the newly established University of Adelaide, and on his death in 1897 bequeathed a further £65,000 to the University, £20,000 of which was for a School of Music.
+In 1874 he gave £20,000 towards an endowment fund for the newly established University of Adelaide, and on his death in 1897 bequeathed a further £65,000 to the university, £20,000 of which was for a School of Music.
 The Elder Conservatorium of Music perpetuates his name.
-Elder's combined gifts and bequests to the University amount to nearly £100,000.
+Elder's combined gifts and bequests to the university amount to nearly £100,000.